mateo-cogeanu/xiaomi-bootloader-unlock/README.md

 double-click the `.exe` file and proceed with the installation but make sure you **press add to path**

 ### MacOS setup
-install homebrew [brew.sh](https://brew.sh/) and the instructions are very straight-foward then install python3 with
+Install homebrew [brew.sh](https://brew.sh/) and the instructions are very straight-foward then install python3 with

 ```bash